-IT’S been a hectic couple of months since I came home to Newport County and with the team at the top of the table it’s gone better than I could have imagined so far.
+IT’S been a hectic couple of months since I came home to Newport County and with the team at the top of the table it’s gone better than I could have

 I said when I signed in July that I thought we could challenge for promotion this season but I think everyone has been surprised by how well we’ve started.

 I’ve been asked to write this column every Saturday to try to give an insight into life behind the scenes at Rodney Parade and let’s hope we can continue our fantastic form throughout the season.

 Tuesday’s win at Telford was a crazy game to play in but we were obviously delighted to come away with another three points that keeps us above all our rivals.

 The boys were all in high spirits on the bus home and we were checking our phones to see how everyone else had got on.

 Despite our great start to the season it’s very tight at the top of the table and we’re only a point clear so we’re not taking anything for granted just yet.

 But there is a great team spirit here and with that and the quality we’ve got I’m sure we can stay up at the right end of the table.